Emirates Sports Group: History

 Emirates Sports Group was founded by Vladimir Burdun, who moved to Dubai in 1995, initially focusing on martial arts.
 He opened a martial arts academy in Dubai in 2003 and expanded it to 18 locations by 2011.
 He also organized professional combat sports events in the UAE, such as mixed martial arts (MMA), kickboxing, and Thai boxing.

-In 2016, ESG organized World Strongman Federation’s first UAE event while Burdun served as president of the World Strongman Federation.
+In 2016, ESG organized World Strongman Federation's first UAE event while Burdun served as president of the World Strongman Federation.

 Since 2010, ESG has been involved in developing local ice hockey.
 In 2018, Burdun became president of the Emirates Ice Hockey League (EHL).

 In 2024, ESG founded the Association for the Development of Corporate Sports to introduce winter sports in the UAE.

-Key projects
+Projects

 Emirates Sports Hotel and Apartments

 Emirates Sports Hotel and Apartments is a hotel complex located in Dubai Sports City.
 It was opened in 2022 to provide accommodation, training, and recovery facilities to athletes and sports teams.